WentaoCai/GWAS_enrichment/README.md

 ### Usage 1: The enrichment of GWAS signals for your chosed regions.

-if you want to check if your chosed regions were more enriched with GWAS signals. you can used:
+If you want to check if your chosed regions were more enriched with GWAS signals. you can used:

-   `perl SumGSE.pl -i [genome_region.bed] -b [GWAS_summaries.txt]`
+   `perl SumGSE.pl -i [genome_region.bed] -g [GWAS_summaries.txt]`

  The usage 1 is useful for the feature regions, such as lncRNAs, ChIP/ATAC peak et al.